cyrinechini/eyden-tracer-02/README.md

 1. Implement a point light.
 Proceed as follows:
     - Study the base interface class ```ILight```.
 Each light source which we will derive from it has to implement an ```ILight::illuminate(Ray& ray)``` method.
     - Implement the ```CScene::add(const ptr_light_t pLight)``` method.
-    - Implement the ```CLightPoint::illuminate(Ray& ray)``` method.
+    - Implement the ```CLightOmni::illuminate(Ray& ray)``` method.
 The method should calculate the light intensity, as described in the lecture, which hits the surface point from the light source as well as the direction vector from the surface point to the light source.
 The direction vector will be later used for shadow computations.
 2. Implement the _phong illumination model_
     - The value _L<sub>r</sub>_ returned by ```Vec3f CShaderPhong::Shade(const Ray& ray) const``` should be calculated according to: